marter11/text2pdf/README.md

 It requires python3 and at least reportlab 3.5.30 library.

-### Convert plain text to PDF from shell
+### Convert plain text to PDF from terminal

 python3 convert.py txt_path/text_name.txt pdf_path/pdf_name.pdf
 If pdf_name isn't specified then the text_name will be used as pdf_name.

-### Use as a module

-If you want to use it as a module you should call the

-### Manipulate text output
+### Manipulate text output manually

+There are three categories of text manipulation: global, line, segment.
+Every parameter must be between these signs: < >
+After the < must have !# it will look like this: <!# >
+Must contain a value if it is not a special option.
+But the different categories could have different starting, see below.

+### Global declaration

+It must include a parameter name and a value to that parameter.
-If you want to declear properties globally do it in the top of the document and after you've done separate them with an empty line.
+Should be at the top of the text and an empty line between the declaration and the actual text.
-Every global declearation should start with <!#~here_the_parameter>

-"
-<!#color "color name">

-Text goes here.
-And here.
-"

-Used to particular lines, segments:
+Has a little difference here, the ~ sign.

+Example: <!#~parameter value>

+This declaration impose the properties of the rest of the document.
+This could be overridden by the line and segment declaration

+### Line declaration

-<!#middle> center text to the middle of the page
+It must be declared at the beginning of the line.

+It has special options:
-<!#title> for centering the title horizontally
+   <!#title> - center the selected line
-<!#color "color name">Text here</!#> for coloring text
+   <!#new_page> - writes everything to a new page after this is called

+Example: <!#title> Text goes here!
+         <!#font_color red> And here also!

+This could be overridden by the segment declaration.

+### Segment declaration

+It must contain a closing tag <!#>
+It'll look like this: <!#parameter value>Text here<!#>
+Selects the text segment and apply options to it based on the parameter.

+### All available parameters

+Only line parameter:
+    title - position the text to middle new_line - start new line

+font_color - changes the text color
+font_size - changes the font size
+line_height - space between the lines
+left - positioning horizontally top - positioning vertically

 ### Automate text manipulation process (without parameters)